 I’m not a good speaker.
 I think I have trouble with straight communication, especially when it comes to my feelings, which is something I really hate about myself and try to work through all the time, but you know sometimes it’s difficult.
 Obviously, that’s why I usually write things.

 I would write a lot to get my feelings out.
 Looking back now, I find it easy to say that I probably spent a lot of my teenage years being and feeling angry and bitter inside while putting up this “Everything is fine,” front on the outside.
 To cope with it, I listened to a lot of rock music.
 Punk music.
 Pop punk, if you’ll allow that.
-The ones with yelling.
+The ones about hard truths in life.
+The ones about rebelling.
 A lot of loud sounds.
 Sometimes there would be yelling.
 A lot of big guitars.
 A lot of hard baselines.
 A lot of drums to drown out a lot of pent-up thoughts.

 Don’t get me wrong though.
 My appreciation also extends towards guitarist Michael Clifford, bassist Calum Hood, and lead singing angel, Luke Hemmings.
-These four guys kept the rock and pop punk alive in my life.
+These guys kept the edge in music alive in my life.
 I don’t think I ever really went through an emo phase, but I really feel like half my personality was born out of rock music, and as much as I’d like to pretend that my old soul was meant to be born in a different generation, I wasn’t, and the truth behind that is that sometimes classic rock bands feel far away from me.

 Music is universal.
 It transcends time.
 Relevance holds true.
 I know all that.
 What I meant was, obsessively loving The Beatles as a seven year old in the second grade separates you from your peers in ways that are unbelievably isolating.
 You thought other seventeen-year-old girls jammed to Stevie Nicks too?
 Think again.